Fushimi Momoyama Castle 伏見桃山城

 A siege lost

-When Toyotomi Hideyoshi died in 1598, the castle was rebuilt by another samurai, Torii Mototada, who famously died while defending the castle during an 11-day siege in 1600.
+When Toyotomi Hideyoshi died in 1598, the castle was taken over by Tokugawa Ieyasu, who united Japan after the Battle of Sekigahara.
+When Ieyasu left the castle just before the Sekigahara Battle in 1600, Torii Mototada, a loyal samurai to Ieyasu, famously died while defending the castle during an 13-day siege.
 Once the enemy declared victory, they took the castle apart and moved it in pieces to other temples and castles throughout Japan.

 When Mototada and his men admitted defeat, they committed ritual suicide, staining the floors of the castle.
 Legend has it that you can now find these blood-stained floors repurposed as ceilings in many temples in Kyoto, including Genkoan in the northwest.